-Attendance is paramount for your success in this program.
-Therefore, your attendance and participation in all classes is required.
+Attendance is paramount for success in graduate programs.
+Therefore, attendance and participation in all classes is required.
 An absence in the first class without prior instructor approval may result in administrative removal from the course.
 Absences require prior approval from the instructor and absence in excess of 10% of the course is grounds for administrative removal.